nazmigorkem/engineering-project-web/README.md

 ### Dark Activity Detection Visualization

-This project is demonstrates how dark activity detection works.
+This project is a visualization for dark activity simulation.

 ##### Requirements:

 -   Node.js
+-   Running https://github.com/nazmigorkem/engineering-project-backend project instance on the same host machine.

 ##### Installation: